MyTooliT/ICOc/Documentation/Tutorials.md

    - **Serial Number of Programming Board**: Please make sure, that the variable `STH` → `PROGRAMMING BOARD` → `SERIAL NUMBER` contains the serial number of the programming board connected to the STH.
 This serial number should be displayed on the bottom right of the LCD on the programming board.

 3. Now please open your favorite Terminal application and execute, the STH test using the command `test-sth`.
-For more information about this command, please take a look at the section “Production Tests” in the [main readme file](../../ReadMe.md).
+For more information about this command, please take a look at the section [“General”](#tutorials:section:general) above.

    Please note, that the test will rename the tested STH